Emerico di Quart: Life

 Born in one of the most powerful families of Aosta Valley, Émeric or Aymeri de Quart was the son of Zacharie, known as Jacques II, lord of Quart, of the ancient and noble Aosta family « de la Porte Saint-Ours », who gave three bishops to the Diocese of Aosta.
 The elder brother of Émeric, Jacques III, assured the lineage while Aymon de Quart was Bishop of Geneva, and Guillaume de Quart was an archbishop.
 Additionally his brother Henri was provost of the Aosta Cathedral from 1288 until 1318.

-After finishing theological studies, Émeric chose to live apart from his noble family as a simple priest in a contemplative and ascetic manner.
-After some years however, he decided to join the regular canons of Aosta Cathedral.
-During this period Émeric was appreciated as a very worthy and pious priest and a friend of the poor.
+After finishing theological studies, Émeric chose to live apart from his noble family as a priest in a contemplative and ascetic manner.
+After some years, however, he decided to join the regular canons of Aosta Cathedral.

 In October 1301 he was appointed the new bishop of Aosta by all the canons of Aosta, including those of the collegiate church of Saints Peter and Ursus, and in January 1302 he was consecrated as bishop in Biella by Aimo of Challant, bishop of Vercelli.

 All his biographers agree about his worthy life, his attention to poor people, his humility and devotion, but also his strength in protecting the rights of the sick and poor from the arrogance of the rich.

 Émeric regularly convoked the Synod of his diocesis (we better know the one of 1307), promoting the sanctity of the clergy and the laities with rigorous rules especially in items such as fastings and religious feasts.
 In 1311 he established the feast of the Conception of the Virgin Mary as a day of obligation.

 He died on 1 September 1313 in Aosta and was buried in the chapel of Aosta Cathedral which is dedicated to the Conception of the Virgin Mary.